Skip to Content

 2. Slemish Mountain

 Next up is one of our favourite Glens of Antrim walks!
-The legendary Slemish Mountain juts up from its gentle surroundings, inviting hikers to tackle its craggy slopes.
+The mighty Slemish Mountain juts up from its gentle surroundings, inviting hikers to tackle its craggy slopes.

 At 1,500 feet (437 metres) tall, the mountain is challenging but accessible.
-In Irish legend, St. Patrick was brought to Ireland as a slave and toiled on the slopes of Slemish for 6-years as a shepherd.
+St. Patrick was brought to Ireland as a slave and toiled on the slopes of Slemish for 6-years as a shepherd.

 3. Carnfunnock Country park